moebius-rex/primes/README.md

   - Java
   - JavaScript
   - Python
-- Uses **Maven** under the hood to build Java implementations and GNU **Makefile** to build C and C++ implementations.
+- One C++ and one Python implentation are derived by wrapping a C implementation.
+Similar Java and server-side JavaScript (node.js) implementations will follow.
-- Uses **Makefile** to build and run all implementations.
+- The project uses **Maven** under the hood to build Java implementations and GNU **Makefile** to build C and C++ implementations and to run all implementations.
 - All implementations are designed to be run from, and print to, a terminal window.
 - Where possible, all implementations produce the identical output for the identical input.
 - All C and C++ implementations produce zero `valgrind` errors or leaks when compiled with gcc/g++ on Debian-based Linux systems.
-- The implementations have been tested on desktop Ubuntu and macOS installations as well as containerized Ubuntu and Alpine installations.
+- The implementations have been tested on desktop Ubuntu and macOS installations as well as containerized Alpine, Fedora and Ubuntu installations.
-- The project comes with **Docker** files that allow for implementations of the algorithm to run in a container.
+- The project comes with **Docker** configurations that enable running algorithm implementations in containers.

 ## Environments